-.25 unit - Laviolette
+.25 unit - Steckenbiller

 GR104 German Skill Maintenance

 Reading material and exercises maintain previously acquired skills until the student is able to continue with 201.

 Prerequisite: German 101.

-.25 unit - Laviolette
+.25 unit

 GR120 Germany Cultural History 1

 Explores major elements of the cultures of German-speaking countries from the Middle Ages through the 18th Century.
-Through the study of texts from literature, philosophy, art and music, examines key moments in German

-cultural history from the Age of Charlemagne and the "Holy Roman Empire," to the Enlightenment.
+Through the study of texts from literature, philosophy, art and music, examines key moments in German cultural history from the Age of Charlemagne and the "Holy Roman Empire," to the Enlightenment.
 Taught in English.
-Meets the Critical Perspectives: The West in Time requirement.

-1 unit - Hernandez-Lemus, Lisiecki, Steckenbiller
+1 unit - Davis, Lisiecki

 GR121 German Cultural History 2

 Through the examination of various forms of media such as writing, film and music, explores major elements of the cultures of German-speaking countries from Romanticism to the present.
 Taught in English.
-Can be taken as a single block course but must be taken with GR120 to fulfill the West in Time requirement.
-Meets the Critical Perspectives: The West in Time requirement.

-1 unit - Lewis
+1 unit - Lisiecki, Steckenbiller

+GR150 German Skill Maintenance

+A German language half-block course with emphasis on four basic skills--reading, writing, speaking and listening comprehension.
+Intended as a review and cannot substitute for GR101, GR102, GR201, or GR202.
+(Not offered 2018-19).

+.5 unit

 GR200 German Language

-1 unit - Lisiecki, Steckenbiller
+1 unit - Lisiecki

 GR201 Intermediate German I

 Building language proficiency through a systematic review of German grammar and readings of selected texts.
 (Completion of this level is required for participation in the German semester in Luneburg.)

 Prerequisite: 101 or equivalent.

-1 unit - Lisiecki, Steckenbiller
+1 unit - Lisiecki

 GR202 Intermediate German II

 A continuation of German grammar review begun in German 201, with special emphasis on vocabulary building through readings, discussions and special projects.

 Prerequisite: 201 or equivalent.

-1 unit - Meyer
+1 unit - Lisiecki

 GR205 German Skill Maintenance

 Maintenance of language proficiency for students at the advanced intermediate level or higher.

 Prerequisite: German 201.

-.25 unit - Laviolette
+.25 unit - Steckenbiller

 GR206 German Skill Maintenance

 Maintenance of language proficiency for students at the advanced intermediate level or higher.

 Prerequisite: German 201.